-Caliper adopters can use the standard to better understand and visualize learning activity and product usage data.
+Caliper Analytics® is a standard from the IMS Global Consortium® which enables institutions to collect learning data from digital resources.
 This data can be used to improve student recruitment and retention plans, curriculum design, and student intervention measures.
-The Caliper Analytics Learning Measurement Framework works through the Sensor API and Metric Profiles.

-Metric Profiles provide student activity tracking models for activity across different types of interactions.
+Metric Profiles provide models for how to track student activity across different types of interactions.
 For example, the Assessment Profile describes how students engage with a quiz and records relevant data, such as how long a student takes to complete the quiz and which questions are skipped.
 Standardizing these profiles allows applications to analyze student interactions across different metrics.
-The full list of Metric Profiles can be found at 1EdTech.
-IMS Global Consortium.
+The full list of Metric Profiles can be found at the IMS Global Consortium.

-Caliper Analytics also works in tandem with the LTI and QIT standards.
+Caliper Analytics also work in tandem with the LTI® and QTI® standards.
 Content that has been developed in the LTI or QTI standards can leverage Caliper Analytics so that events in the tool can be defined with the SensorAPI.

 Real World Examples